Battle of Fort Vredeburg

-The Battle of Fort Vredeburg was a conflict at Fort Vredeburg, Yogyakarta, between Prince Diponegoro and the Dutch East Indies.
+The Battle of Fort Vredeburg was an 1825 conflict at Fort Vredeburg, Yogyakarta, between Prince Diponegoro and the Dutch East Indies.
 Diponegoro's forces captured the fort and killed 200 Dutch soldiers.

 Events

 Diponegoro's forces wanted to attack Fort Vredeburg because of its strategic location and its use by the Dutch as their headquarters in Siege of Yogyakarta.

 In June 1825, Prince Diponegoro's forces attacked Fort Vredeburg.
 They captured it and killed 200 Dutch soldiers.